-On the other hand, in order to create incentive to further generate the Company's shareholder value, or prevent damage to it, and maintain trust in the Company by having the Directors share common value with the shareholders of the Company, the Company has introduced (as previously mentioned) an incentive plan using a Trusted FMV Stock Option that was established with Representative Director and CEO Yohei Kiguchi as the settlor, which is separate from the Directors' remuneration.
-For the purpose of securing commitment and incentive from Representative Director and CEO Yohei Kiguchi, the settlor, for creation of shareholder value over the long term, stock option rights have been granted that are to be incrementally made executable over a ten-year period from 2018.
-Due to these measures, the establishment of a new non-monetary remuneration (including share remuneration or stock options) is deemed to be unnecessary at this point in time.
+On the other hand, in order to create incentives to further generate the Company's shareholder value, prevent damage to it, and maintain trust in the Company by having the Directors share common value with the shareholders of the Company, the Company has introduced an incentive plan using a Trusted FMV Stock Option that was established with Representative Director and CEO Yohei Kiguchi as the settlor, which is separate from the Directors' remuneration.
+For the same reason, the Company grants stock option rights to Directors commensurate with evaluation results deliberated on by the Nomination and Remuneration Committee in addition to monetary remuneration, with the aim of creating a link between Director incentives and shareholder value.
+While these stock option rights are not considered remuneration under the Companies Act, the Company believes they are meaningful in solidifying corporate governance as the Company seeks to achieve its vision.